 By reading through this article, you will learn how to do the following:

-- Configure Rsyslog on a separate server (the client) to forward all its logs to a centralized server.
+• Configure Rsyslog on each client server that forwards all its logs to the logging server.

 The commands shown in this guide pertain to Debian-based distributions (such as Ubuntu), but the concepts remain the same regardless of your Linux distribution of choice.
 Also note that the client and server do not have to be the same distribution although they will be portrayed as the same in this guide.